-HYDRAULIC SYSTEM, OIL CHANGE
+32.1 HYDRAULIC SYSTEM, OIL CHANGE

 - Frequent skin contact with used hydraulic oil may cause skin damages and other injuries!
 Use rubber gloves for exchanging the filter.
-Wash any - Use rubber gloves for exchanging the filter.
 Wash any spilled hydraulic oil thoroughly from your skin. - Danger of being burnt!
 The hydraulics tank is under pressure.
 Hot hydraulic oil may squirt out and cause injuries!
 Use rubber gloves and hold the oil trough under the discharge hole in such a way that you cannot come into contact with the extruding oil.